 Figuring out your career is a challenge of its own, and many people benefit by working with a counselor or coach on their side.
 How do you choose among all the options of career counselors, therapists, and coaches?
 Finding the right professional can be overwhelming if you are not familiar with the different credentials.

 After following discussions online, I decided to shed some light to my readers who might struggle with choosing a career counselor, helper, or a confidante.
 What are the commonalities and differences?
-Followed are some examples to help you out when seeking a career counselor or coach.
+Followed are some examples to help you out when seeking a career counselor, coach or a therapist.

 Start with an assessment of your needs and expectations.